ret2eax/snowaudit/README.md

 Ghetto software written in C# that aims to autononomously identify security issues within integrated ServiceNow configurations.

 It's important to **note** that this program is designed to assist you during a configuration review, and should **not** replace manual review.
-Therefore, it is recommended that this tool **not** be solely relied on but rather used in support of your own analysis.
+Therefore, it is recommended that this tool **not** be solely relied on, but rather used in support of your own analysis.

 Further, it's **important** to note that the specific configurations and best practices may vary depending on the requirements and policies of an organisation.